Rosa Parks: Early activism

 After their marriage, Rosa and Raymond became involved in the Scottsboro Boys case, concerning a group of nine Black youths falsely accused of raping two white women on a train in Paint Rock, Alabama.
-The nine faced trial in Scottsboro, Alabama, where they were sentenced to death by electrocution.
+The nine were tried in Scottsboro, Alabama, where they were sentenced to death by electrocution.
 To raise support for their defense, Rosa and Raymond hosted fundraising meetings and gatherings for Scottsboro legal defenders at their house.
 According to historian Robin Kelley, the couple also attended meetings of the Communist Party USA, which helped bring attention to the Scottsboro Boys case.

 In 1933, Parks completed her high school education with encouragement from Raymond.
 At the time in Alabama, only 7% of Black people held a high school diploma.
 Subsequently, she worked as a nurse's aide at St. Margaret's Hospital, sewing to supplement her income.
 In 1941, she began working at Maxwell Air Force Base, a training facility for air force cadets.
 The base was fully integrated, and Parks was able to take public transit alongside her white coworkers on-base.
 However, when she returned home, she was required to use segregated buses, which frustrated her.
 According to Parks, her time at Maxwell "opened her eyes up", providing an "alternative reality to the ugly racial policies of Jim Crow".

 Parks began attending meetings of the Montgomery chapter of the National Association for the Advancement of Colored People (NAACP) in 1943 after seeing a picture of a former classmate of hers, Johnnie Carr, at a meeting.
 In December 1943, she was elected secretary of the chapter.
 Parks later explained that she accepted the role (which was considered a woman's position at the time) because "I was the only woman there, and they needed a secretary, and I was too timid to say no".
 She and Raymond were also members of the Voter's League, a local organization focused on increasing Black voter registration.

 There were several obstacles preventing Black people from registering to vote in Alabama during this period, including poll taxes, literacy tests, intrusive questions on voter registration applications, and retaliation by employers.
-As of 1940, less than 0.1% of Black Montgomerians were registered to vote.
-Encouraged by NAACP activist E. D. Nixon, Parks attempted to register three times beginning in 1943, finally succeeding in 1945.
+In 1940, less than 0.1% of Black Montgomerians were registered to vote.
+Encouraged by NAACP activist E. D. Nixon, Parks attempted to register three times beginning in 1943, succeeding in 1945.